ropensci-training/workshops-norwich-2013-09/01-introduction/01-rstudio-basics.md

 * In windows and linux, press alt and the minus sign: alt + -
 * On Mac OS, press option and the minus sign: alt + -

+*Note: This won't work on the web hosted version of RStudio since these shortcuts are used for other purposes*

 Notice that RStudio automagically surrounds `<-` with spaces, which demonstrates a useful code formatting practice.
 Code is miserable to read on a good day.
 Give your eyes a break and use spaces (Note: There is a package called `formatR` that can also help you format code nicely.)